kavita-solves/experiment-agent/README.md

-# 🧪 Experiment Designer AI
+# 🧪 AI Experiment Design Copilot

-> Designing good experiments shouldn't require waiting for a data scientist.
+> Helping teams design better experiments before implementation.

-Experiment Designer AI is an AI-powered assistant that helps Product Managers, Growth teams, and Marketers design statistically rigorous A/B tests and holdout experiments through a guided conversation.
+AI Experiment Design Copilot is an AI-powered assistant that helps Product Managers, Marketers, and Analysts design better experiments through a guided conversation.

-Instead of generating a generic template, the agent asks follow-up questions, challenges ambiguous hypotheses, performs statistical calculations, and produces a complete experiment design in business language.
+Instead of filling in a static template, the agent asks follow-up questions, challenges ambiguous assumptions, performs statistical calculations, and produces a structured experiment brief in business language.

 ---